 The Higgs boson is a particle associated with the Higgs field, the mechanism through which elementary particles gain mass.
 Without the Higgs field, or something similar, atoms would not form, and there would be no chemistry, no biology and no life.

 Physicists first formed the theory of the Higgs field in the 1960s and predicted the existence of the Higgs boson in 1964.
-On July 4, 2012, scientists on two international experiments at the Large Hadron Collider at CERN laboratory announced the discovery of the Higgs boson by combining signals seen in different types of decays of the discovered boson.
+On July 4, 2012, scientists on two international experiments at the Large Hadron Collider at CERN laboratory announced the discovery of the Higgs boson by combining signals seen in different types of decays of the new particle.

 The discovery was the culmination of nearly five decades of work by thousands of physicists and engineers and included research at the LHC, Fermilab's Tevatron accelerator and CERN's Large Electron-Positron Collider.